Yashita05420/Splunk-SSH-log-monitoring/README.md

 # Splunk-SSH-log-monitoring
-This project demonstrates how we monitor SSH logs using Splunk to detect any suspicious activity like brute force attak and any unauthorized access.
-We Developed interactive dashboard for real-time visualization and analysis of security events.
+This project demonstrates how we monitor SSH logs using Splunk to detect any suspicious activity like brute force attak and any unauthorized access.<br>
+We Developed interactive dashboard for real-time visualization and analysis of security events.<br>

 ## Objective
 In this project we basically build a dashboard containing SSH log events :
+1. Total SSH Events
-1. Successful logins
+2. Successful logins
-2. failed logins
+3. failed logins
-3. Connection without Authentication
+4. Connection without Authentication
-4. failed login by user
+5. failed login by username
-5. Possible Brute force
+6. Possible Brute force
-6. Visualize Brute force attack with geo-location
+7. Visualize Brute force attack with geo-location
+8. SSH Event Trend over Time
+9. SSH login Success Vs Failure
+10. Top 20 Targeted Destination IPs

 ## Tools used :
 1. Splunk